Has Charles Schwab Data/Security Been Breached?

 Schwab’s Commitment to Cybersecurity

 Schwab also has a Security Guarantee.
-Under this policy, Schwab promises to cover any losses in its customers’ accounts due to unauthorized activity.
-This guarantee automatically comes with every account (except for annuities, 529 plans, and certain trust accounts), so clients do not need to activate it.
-Nevertheless, Schwab does encourage all clients to safeguard their login information and report any suspicious activity by calling 1-888-3-SCHWAB.
+With this policy, Schwab promises to cover any losses from unauthorized activity in its customers’ accounts.
+This guarantee is included with every account automatically (except for annuities, 529 plans, and some trust accounts), so clients do not need to sign up for it.
+Schwab does advise everyone to keep their login details safe and to call 1-888-3-SCHWAB if anything suspicious happens.

 Free Charles Schwab Account